-Course Name / Code CIR 203 THEORIES OF INTERNATIONAL RELATIONS
+Course Name / Code CIR 204 New Approaches in International Relations Theories

 Instructor Murat ALAKEL

 Telephone (Internal) +90 226 815 51 22

 E- Mail muratalakel@hotmail.com

-Office Hours Tuesday, 10:00-13:00
+Office Hours Thursday, 10:00-13:00

 Aim of the Course

 The main objective of the course is that students can use IR theories deeply, analyze classical and contemporary theories of IR, and interpret the role of political, economic, social and cultural aspects either civilizational or philosophical understandings within the global system which give birth to the emergence of state and which form law, norms, and political regimes.
 In addition, This course examines and analyzes international relations from a variety of perspectives.
 There are some approaches of the theories to conflict, the idealist, the realist and the neo-realist perspectives, contructivist, feminist, neo-marxist, postmodernism, English school, Critical theory, Frankfurt school, Postcolonialism', Normative theory, Historical sociology and Globalizations.